 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge characterization and change your narrative reason for separation and separation authority.
-The Board also carefully considered your contentions that an upgrade is warranted because the circumstances of your discharge can be squarely attributed to a pattern of psychological and mental abuse from a former spouse, and because of your exemplary character and community service in the decades since your discharge.
-For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application, including your legal brief with exhibits.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that: (1) you were young and made a mistake, (2) you were stationed overseas and missed your family, and (3) the was bombed.
+For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.
 After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJPs, these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and that your misconduct involved two drug offenses.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board also observed that you were given an opportunity to correct your conduct deficiencies but chose to continue to commit misconduct.
-Based on the fact you were allowed to remain in the Marine Corps after your first drug offense, the Board concluded you already received a large measure of clemency.
+The Board also considered the likely negative impact your conduct had on the good order and discipline of your command.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board carefully considered the evidence you submitted in mitigation and commends you on your post-discharge accomplishments, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+While the Board carefully considered the evidence you submitted in mitigation and commends you for your post-discharge accomplishments, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.